ADVERTISEMENT

 1. Tooth breakage during extraction.

-2. Damage to lips and cheeks - you may bite or rub the numbed area without realizing the damage you may be causing.
+2. Damage to lips and cheeks when the person bites or rubs the numbed area without realizing the damage that may occur.
 Children are particularly more prone to this and may need to be supervised until the numbness has worn off.

-4. Short term swelling or infection - signs of post-extraction infection include pain and swelling that is worsening or not improving 48 hours after tooth removal, purulent discharge from the wound or the tooth socket (the hole where the tooth was), and cellulitis adjacent to the extraction site.
+4. Short-term swelling or infection are signs of post-extraction infection including pain and swelling that is worsening or not improving 48 hours after tooth removal, purulent discharge from the wound or the tooth socket (the hole where the tooth was), and cellulitis adjacent to the extraction site.

-5. Dry socket - occurs when a blood clot does not form in the hole where the tooth was or the blood clot is disrupted.
-The bone underneath will be exposed to air and food, which can be very painful and can cause a bad taste and/or odor in your mouth.
-This is more likely to occur if you smoke.
+5. A dry socket occurs when a blood clot does not form in the hole where the tooth was or the blood clot is disrupted.
+The bone underneath will be exposed to air and food, which can be very painful and can cause a bad taste and/or odor in the mouth.
+This is more likely to occur if the person smokes.

 6. Temporary numbness.